 My daughter was impressed by the spread at Coconut Creek Family Fun Park, home of two unique miniature golf courses with oversized animals.
 A life-sized elephant sprays mist and a giraffe looms over families of golfers.
 There’s also a human Gran Maze spanning the length of a football field and modeled after South Pacific islands.
 Kids will journey through Fiji, Tahiti, Samoa and Bali before completing their journey.

-Panama City Beach Indoor Fun
+Indoor Fun in Panama City Beach

-Whether you need a break from sun during summer or chilly afternoons in the winter, visit Ripley’s Moving Theater to watch a 4-D movie and stop by the Ripley’s Believe It or Not!
+Whether you need a break from the sun during summer or chilly afternoons in the winter, visit Ripley’s Moving Theater to watch a 4-D movie and stop by the Ripley’s Believe It or Not!
 Odditorium.
-The theater features motion, special effects and action-packed images where kids can feel like they’re stepping into a movie themselves.
+The theater features motion, special effects, and action-packed images where kids can feel like they’re stepping into a movie themselves.

-Designated wonder zones include Natural Disasters, Physical Challenges, Light and Sound, Space Discovery, Imagination Lab and a Far Out Art Gallery.
-Despite the invitation for all ages, I personally wouldn’t recommend it for kids 5-and under.
-Our daughter was too small for most of the activities she really wanted to do and it was organized chaos on New Year’s Day.
+Designated wonder zones include Natural Disasters, Physical Challenges, Light and Sound, Space Discovery, an Imagination Lab, and a Far Out Art Gallery.
+Despite the invitation for all ages, I personally wouldn’t recommend it for kids 5 and under.
+Our daughter was too small for most of the activities she really wanted to do, and it was organized chaos on New Year’s Day.

 Thanksgiving and Winter Holiday Fun in Panama City Beach

-Families looking to escape all the Thanksgiving meal and shopping drama can head to Panama City Beach and eat at one of the many restaurants ranging from fine dining to hole in the wall fun.
+Families looking to escape all the Thanksgiving meal and shopping drama can head to Panama City Beach and eat at one of the many restaurants ranging from fine dining to hole-in-the-wall fun.
 There are more options to choose from than you’ll have time for, but no one should leave without a visit to one of the city’s seafood restaurants.

 Pier Park is FUN all year round

-Whether it’s the 4th of July or New Year’s Eve, the open-air Pier Park is the place to find year-round entertainment options, events, shopping and dining.
-During our visit over New Year’s Eve, we headed to Miracle Strip at Pier Park featuring new and renovated rides from the original Miracle Strip Amusement Park.
+Whether it’s the 4th of July or New Year’s Eve, the open-air Pier Park is the place to find year-round entertainment options, events, shopping, and dining.
+During our visit over New Year’s Eve, we headed to Miracle Strip at Pier Park, featuring new and renovated rides from the original Miracle Strip Amusement Park.

-For New Year’s Eve, Pier Park features live music, kid’s games and food before a beach ball drop at 8 p.m.
+For New Year’s Eve, Pier Park features live music, kid’s games, and food before a beach ball drop at 8 p.m.
 Despite the rain, droves of families turned out and crowded around in anticipation of the big ball drop.
-My 4-year-old thought this was the most amazing thing she had ever witnessed (especially impressive since it was her 4th New Year’s Eve and she is an old pro by now).
+My 4-year-old thought this was the most amazing thing she had ever witnessed (especially impressive since it was her 4th New Year’s Eve, and she is an old pro by now).

 Holiday Accommodations in Panama City Beach

 What makes the holidays in Panama City Beach especially easy and magical is the wide variety of beachfront rentals.
 Our family stayed at the Tidewater Beach Condominium and scored a waterside condo.
-Ours was a spacious one-bedroom, but also had a a little nook with bunk beds and an additional private bathroom.
+Ours was a spacious one-bedroom but also had a little nook with bunk beds and an additional private bathroom.
 Aside from our refusal to let her 7-month-old brother sleep up top, our daughter was delighted by her own special sleeping spot.

 The only amenity we would have needed was the beachfront balcony with two sliding doors and a patio set to sip coffee and have breakfast outdoors.
 Downstairs, the Waves Restaurant served up traditional breakfast right off the griddle for a satisfying start to the morning.
 An indoor pool and game room kept our daughter busy during the chillier parts of our stay.

 Panama City Beach Trip Planning Details